kindista/kindista/src/markdown/sharing-guide-sidebar.md

 accurately.
 Be clear about the qualities and condition of any items you offer.

-- Although it one's right to decline an interaction at any time, the strength and integrity of our community depends on our ability to rely on each other and to follow through with our commitments.
+- Although it is one's right to decline an interaction at any time, the strength and integrity of our community depends on our ability to rely on each other and to follow through with our commitments.